AI SEO Keyword Visibility

 - Annual Fee: $0

-- Citi Premier Card: Offers 3X points on travel, including gas stations, and 2X points on dining and entertainment, with a 60,000-point bonus after spending $4,000 in the first 3 months.
-[7]
+- Citi Premier Card: Provides 3X points on travel, including gas stations, and 2X points on dining and entertainment, with a $95 annual fee.
+[8]

 - Annual Fee: $95

-- Hilton Honors Aspire Card from American Express: Provides 14X points on Hilton hotel stays, with a free weekend night reward and a $250 annual resort credit.
-[8]
+- Hilton Honors Aspire Card from American Express: Offers 14X points on Hilton hotel stays, free weekend nights, and a $250 annual resort credit, with a $450 annual fee.
+[9]

 - APR: 12.99% - 23.99% (Variable)